liflab/beepbeep-3-book/pre-markdown/core/README.md

     {1=1.0, 3=1.0, 4=1.0, 6=1.0}
     {1=1.0, 2=1.0, 3=1.0, 4=1.0, 6=1.0}

-Something a little different happens in the next call to `pull`.
+Something slightly different happens in the next call to `pull`.
 The `slicer` receives the number 1, evaluates the slice function, which returns 1.
-It turns out that this is a value for which there already exists a slice processor.
+It turns out that this is a value for which a slice processor already exists.
 Therefore, `slicer` retrieves that processor instance, and pushes the value 1 into it.
 Note that for this slice processor, this is the *second* time it is given an event; since it acts as a counter, it returns the value 2.
-Then, `slicer` updates its map by associating to slice 1 the value 2, which replaces the original entry.
+Then, `slicer` updates its map by associating the value 2 to slice 1, which replaces the original entry.
 The map that is returned on the call to `pull` is:

     {1=2.0, 2=1.0, 3=1.0, 4=1.0, 6=1.0}

-The end result of this processor chain is to keep track of how many times each number has been seen in the input stream so far.
+The end result of this processor chain is that it keeps track of how many times each number has been seen in the input stream so far.

 As we can see, each copy of the slice processor is fed the sub-trace of all events for which the slicing function returns the same value.
 Different results can be obtained by using a different slicing function.
 Let us go back to our original example, where we would like to create sub-streams of odd and even numbers, and to compute their cumulative sum separately.
-This time, the slicing function will determine if a number is odd or even; function <!--\index{IsEven@\texttt{IsEven}} \texttt{IsEven}-->`IsEven`<!--/i--> can do this.
-Giving it to the `Slice` processor will generate two streams: one made with the numbers for which `IsEven` returns `true` (the even numbers), and another made with the numbers for which `IsEven` returns `false` (the odd numbers).
+This time, the slicing function will determine if a number is odd or even; this task can be done using the function <!--\index{IsEven@\texttt{IsEven}} \texttt{IsEven}-->`IsEven`<!--/i-->.
+Passing it to the `Slice` processor will generate two streams: one comprising the numbers for which `IsEven` returns `true` (the even numbers), and another comprising the numbers for which `IsEven` returns `false` (the odd numbers).
 We then affix as the slice processor a `GroupProcessor` that encapsulates a chain computing the cumulative sum of numbers.

 {@img doc-files/basic/SlicerOddEven.png}{Adding odd and even numbers separately.}{.6}

 {@snipi basic/SlicerOddEven.java}{/}

-The end result of this program is map with two keys (`true` and `false`), associated with the cumulative sum of even numbers and odd numbers, respectively.
+The end result of this program is a map with two keys (`true` and `false`), associated with the cumulative sum of even numbers and odd numbers, respectively.

 - - -

 In this chapter, we have covered the dozen or so fundamental processors provided by BeepBeep's core.
 These processors allow us to manipulate event streams in various ways: applying a function to each event, filtering, decimating, slicing and creating sliding windows.
 Most of these processors are "type agnostic": the actual type of events they handle has no influence in the way they operate.
-Therefore, a lot of event processing tasks can be achieved by appropriately combining these basic building blocks together.
-We could show many other examples of graphs that mix processors in various ways; we rather left them as exercises in the section below.
-It takes a little time to get used to decomposing a problem in terms of streams; this is why we recommend you to try some of these exercises and develop your intuition before moving on to the next chapter.
+Therefore, a large number of event processing tasks can be achieved by appropriately combining these basic building blocks together.
+We could show many other examples of graphs that combine processors in various ways; these were rather left as exercises in the section below.
+A little time is required to get used to decomposing a problem in terms of streams; this is why we recommend that you try some of these exercises and develop your intuition before moving on to the next chapter.

 ## Exercises